Qowala/Qowala/README.md

 #### To develop
 The recommanded way to launch the app for development is to use **Vagrant**.

-In the KoalasLiveTweet's directory do
+In the Qowala live's directory do

     vagrant up